• Skip to primary navigation

 whole squid, olive oil, salt, pepper, red pepper flakes, garlic, sausage, breadcrumbs, parsley and marinara.

-• Meat Free - To make this without meat for Christmas Eve, simply double both the breadcrumbs and the parmesan cheese.
+• Meat-Free - To make this without meat for Christmas Eve, I double both the breadcrumbs and the Parmesan cheese.
 Add 2 Tablespoons of olive oil to the filling and mix with the remaining filling ingredients in the food processor.

-• Stovetop - Sear the stuffed calamari in olive oil in a hot skillet until golden brown.
-Let the seared calamari simmer in marinara for 10-15 minutes until tender.
+• Stovetop - Sear the stuffed calamari in olive oil in a hot skillet until browned.
+Add the marinara and simmer for 10-15 minutes until the calamari is tender.

-First, clean and prepare the squid so the tubes and tentacles are separated.
-Dice the calamari tentacles into small pieces and pat the tubes dry with paper towels.
+Prepare the squid - First, clean and prepare the squid so the tubes and tentacles are separated.
+Dice the calamari tentacles into small pieces, and pat the tubes dry with paper towels.

 squid tubes and tentacles on plate and chopped tentacles next to tubes on paper towel.

-In a large pan, that is oven-safe, cook the Italian sausage over medium heat until browned.
-Add the minced garlic clove and crushed red pepper flakes and cook for 1 more minute.
+Brown the sausage - In a large oven-safe pan, cook the Italian sausage over medium heat until browned.
+Add the minced garlic clove and crushed red pepper flakes, and sauté for 1 more minute.

-Combine the cooked sausage mixture in a food processor with the chopped tentacles, breadcrumbs, parmesan cheese, chopped fresh parsley, kosher salt, and black pepper.
-Pulse to combine everything together, scrape down the sides, and then mix for 30-60 seconds more.
+Combine the filling - Transfer the cooked sausage mixture to a food processor with the chopped tentacles, breadcrumbs, Parmesan cheese, chopped fresh parsley, kosher salt, and black pepper.
+Pulse to combine everything, scrape down the sides, and then mix for 30-60 seconds more.

 cooked sausage in pan with garlic and breadcrumb filling on spoon over food processor.